How to Export Files in Excel Format with Laravel Excel

 }

-From here are the routine steps, in any process that we want to do in Laravel, in this case it would be to generate a common route that we already discussed previously:
+From here on, these are routine steps for any process we want to do in Laravel, in this case, it would be generating a standard route that we covered previously:

-And if we go to the route that we configured previously:
+And if we go to the route we configured earlier:

 Route::get('/dashboard/excel/post-export', 'dashboard\PostController@export')->name('post.export');